 You cannot change your application after the closing date and time.

 If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
 However, we can refuse to accept any additional information from you that would change your submission after the application closing time.

 You should keep a copy of your application and any supporting documents.
-You will receive an automated notification acknowledging the receipt of your application.
+You will receive an automated email notification acknowledging the receipt of your application If you need further guidance around the application process or if you are unable to submit an application via email, please contact us at grant.atm@health.gov.au.
+Only one application per applicant is permitted.